Adrian Warburton: 1942

 His second "rest period" was much like the first.
 On a flight in an old biplane, the aircraft's engine failed over the desert.
-Warburton force landed, then walked out, earning the unofficial "flying boot" emblem, which he wore on his left breast pocket.
+Warburton force-landed, then walked out, earning the unofficial "flying boot" emblem, which he wore on his left breast pocket.
 Of great significance was a flight, his first, in a PR Spitfire with which 2 PRU were being equipped.
 From May, he flew them almost exclusively, covering Greece and Crete and many of the Greek islands.
 He also often photographed the coastal road along which Rommel was advancing toward Egypt.
 By 11 August, he was on his way back to Malta, in a PR Spitfire.
-He arrived in the middle of Operation PEDESTAL, a vital convoy for Malta.
+He arrived in the middle of Operation Pedestal, a vital convoy for Malta.
 The following day, he checked up on the Italian fleet at Taranto on two separate missions.
 Promoted to squadron leader, he took command of 69 Squadron.
 Under the new AOC, Air Vice-Marshal Keith Park, 69 Squadron expanded into three flights, each operating a different type of aircraft: the Baltimore, Spitfire, and Wellington.
 Warburton was awarded a second Bar to his DFC in October.

 On 15 November, Warburton was shot down over Tunisia.
-He was able to crash land at Bône, captured by the Allies three days earlier.
+He was able to crash-land at Bône, captured by the Allies three days earlier.
 He was greeted by recently arrived Spitfire pilots of 111 Squadron.
-Their squadron commander was perplexed by the long-haired, flamboyantly dressed, reconnaissance pilot showing no rank, but wearing medal ribbons which made any pilot stand out.
+Their squadron commander was perplexed by the long-haired, flamboyantly dressed, reconnaissance pilot showing no rank, but wearing medal ribbons that would make any pilot stand out.
 Having made his way to Gibraltar, Warburton borrowed a Spitfire fighter to fly back to Bône to pick up his undamaged camera magazine.
 He then shot down a Ju 88 on his way back to Luqa.
 On arrival on 21 November, he was met by Luqa's Station Commander, Group Captain Le May.
 Warburton apologised for being late.
 Le May then told him he had been promoted to wing commander.
 He was 24 years old and had been a squadron leader for only three months.
 Warburton took his film to be developed six days after taking off on his original mission.